dbsigurd/660/README.md

-# node-js-getting-started
+# 660 Lab 1

-A barebones Node.js app using [Express 4](http://expressjs.com/).
+A barebones Node.js app using [Express 4](http://expressjs.com/) from heroku adapted to display whether or not a the user has gotten up today.

 This application supports the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.